rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 When you enable the collection of the network flows, only the metadata about the traffic is collected.
 And this data is collected using different possible network record formats:

-* **NetFlow**: feature that was introduced on Cisco routers that provides the ability to collect IP network traffic as it enters or exits an interface.
+* **NetFlow**: a feature that was introduced on Cisco routers that provides the ability to collect IP network traffic as it enters or exits an interface.
 * **sFlow**: or sampled flow is an industry standard for packet export at Layer 2 of the OSI model.
 It provides a means for exporting truncated packets, together with interface counters for the purpose of network monitoring.
-* **IPFIX**: is an IETF protocol that defines how IP flow information is to be formatted and transferred from an exporter to a collector.
+* **IPFIX**: an IETF protocol that defines how IP flow information is to be formatted and transferred from an exporter to a collector.

 When you configure the Cluster Network Operator (CNO) with one or more collector IP addresses and port numbers, the Operator configures Open vSwitch (OVS) on each node to send the network flows records to each collector.